Signal Intelligence Regiment (KONA): FAK 626

-Kona 6
+KONA 6

-KONA 6 was created and activated as an eastern KONA at Frankfurt in 1941 and stationed in the Crimea to work in the Caucasian campaign.
-After that campaign, it was reassigned to work on the interception of Russian partisan traffic.
+KONA 6 was created and activated as an eastern KONA at Frankfurt in 1941 and stationed in Crimea to work in the Caucasian campaign.
+After that campaign, it was reassigned to work on the interception of Soviet partisan traffic.
 This remained its task until the KONA was reassigned to work in the western front.

 There is little information about what KONA 6 did while it was in the east.
 As a western KONA, it had two Signal Intelligence Battalions: NAA 9 and NAA 12.

 NAA 9 had been brought from the east in November 1944.
 Subordinated to it were the Close Range Signal Intelligence Company: NAK 956, which was established in October 1944 and the Long Range Signal Intelligence Company: FAK 611, which had been brought from the east at the time.

 NAA 13, which had been assigned to KONA 6 from KONA 5 with the Long Range Signal Intelligence Company: FAK 613.
 Subordinated to NAA 12 were also FAK 610 which had been brought from the east in November 1944; and NAK 953 which had been reassigned from the east also in October 1944.

 FAK 613.
 FAK 613 was given by KONA 5 to KONA 6 in late 1944.
 Nothing is known of the organization of this unit, but was likely the same as other Long Range Signal Intelligence Companies.